By Stephen J. Goodson

 In the Ti Fang exercise, your initial contact with your partner is at 4oz of pressure.
 You should have a good feel for this amount of pressure from the preliminary learning of the Push Hands choreography.
 Suffice to say that it's just about 4oz.
 Once this contact is established you then start to gently push.
 When the pressure builds to just more than 4oz [say 5oz] they will reflexively raise slightly, you then withdraw to just under 4oz of pressure [say 3oz, but don't disconnect], and then you accelerate them [pushing through their center].
 The withdraw "severs the root" of your opponent so that when you accelerate them away you meet little/no resistance.
 If you get it right both his feet will leave the ground as he hops away.

 As you push into your partner the pressure increase above 4oz should be your mark to withdraw -- but never disconnect.
-Withdraw and push, "Attract to emptiness, and discharge - without resistance and without letting go".
+Withdraw and push, "Attract to emptiness, join, then discharge - without resistance and without letting go".
 The withdraw is very subtle, but without it you do not sever their root and you would have to use brute force to move them.
 This is not an exercise of "mechanics" so much as an exercise of tapping into their reflexes.

 Give it a try!
 In the beginning your partner should be 100% rear weighted, upright and holding his position, later they can be in any posture, any position.
 At first try it with just your arms doing the pushing, once you get the feel of it, then start to add your legs into the acceleration.
 With a little practice you should be getting distances of twenty or more feet with very little effort.
 The Tai Chi Classics say "use 4oz to deflect 1000lbs", this is the goal of this exercise.
 Ti Fang is to be incorporated into the practice of four-posture Push Hands, anytime too much pressure is felt you do a subtle withdraw and push—Ti Fang!